wakeupthecat/gastona/README.md

 ![demopc](https://cloud.githubusercontent.com/assets/12417703/18233823/7d653f90-72f2-11e6-848e-6eb8acfff821.png)

-the script would also work on Android, but if our device is a phone we better use this code for the action
+the script would also work on Android, but if the device is a phone better use this code for the action

          <-- bAction>